Vladimir Putin's mission to keep his children out of the public eye

 Almost immediately afterwards, he retracted, saying he had misunderstood the question.

-When Reuters asked him whether he knew Katerina was Mr Putin's daughter, he initially said: "Yes.
+When Reuters asked him whether he knew Katerina was Putin's daughter, he initially said: "Yes.
 I know her, yes of course."
 Asked a second time, he nodded and said: "Yes."

-After the article was published, he called them back and said: "I can't confirm that I know the daughter of Mr Putin.
+After the article was published, he called them back and said: "I can't confirm that I know the daughter of Putin.
 I have nothing to do with them."

 Asked why he'd said she was his daughter in the first place, he claimed he had problems with his hearing.
 "Believe me, it was so loud in the hall that a lot of the things I can't understand and other things I felt that I didn't understand right." he said.
 "So it's not sure that I gave you the right answers.